shinnasa/shinnasa.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Statistics and Data Science at Yale University.
-My research interest lies in causal inference, synthetic data generation, and machine learning application.
-In application, I enjoy applying theory to solve problems related to finance, medicine, social science, and sports.
-I am very fortunate to be advised by Professor [Jas Sekhon](https://www.jsekhon.com/) and Professor [Laura Forastiere](https://ysph.yale.edu/profile/laura_forastiere/).
+I am an [Applied Scientist at Amazon](https://www.amazon.science/author/nakamura-sakai-shinpei), specializing in causal inference and its applications to real-world problems.
+I earned my Ph.D. in Statistics and Data Science from Yale University, where I was fortunate to be advised by [Jas Sekhon](https://www.jsekhon.com/) and [Laura Forastiere](https://ysph.yale.edu/profile/laura_forastiere/).

+My research interests focus on causal inference, synthetic data generation, and the application of machine learning to high-impact domains.
+I am particularly interested in bridging theory and practice to address challenges in finance, medicine, the social sciences, and sports analytics.

 ## Research
-(*) indicates equal contribution and exchangeable
+(*) indicates equal contribution and exchangeable order

 ### Synthetic Data and Differential Privacy
 - <b> Enhancing Collaborative Medical Outcomes through Private Synthetic Hypercube Augmentation: PriSHA</b>  <br>